at7211/react-redux-typescript-boilerplate/README.md

 # react-redux-typescript-boilerplate
 A boilerplate w/ Typescript.
-Use react, redux-toolkit.
+Use react, redux-toolkit, sass.